-Suggested readings: Building Countdown Timers in an Email, Best Examples of Countdown Timers in Emails
+Suggested readings: Build Countdown Timers in an Email, Best Examples of Countdown Timers in Emails

-When building your email with a countdown timer, you need to include some of the elements to deliver a better user experience.
+When building your email with a countdown timer, you need to include certain elements to deliver a better user experience.

 1. Informative subject line

-We have already said that all emails start with a subject line, and about 65% of recipients decide whether the email is worth opening based on the subject line alone.
+All emails start with a subject line, and about 65% of recipients decide whether to open the email based on the subject line alone.
 Regarding countdown timers in emails, including a clock emoji in the subject line is reasonable.

-Email on Acid warned us that it was our last chance to register for free.
-They urged us with a clock emoji and “last chance.”
+Email on Acid warned that it was our last chance to register for free.
+They urged with a clock emoji and “last chance.”

-Adidas even mentioned how much time I have left to buy from them: there is no time left, and the offer ends soon.
+Adidas even mentioned how much time is left to buy from them: there is no time left, and the offer ends soon.

 If you wish, you can even create an email sequence, like the D’Artagnan restaurant did:

 A day left, 12 hours left, five hours left.
-Oh my, I might be late.
-This sequence and the perfect subject lines created a sense of urgency.
-Nice trick!
+This sequence, along with the perfect subject lines, created a sense of urgency.

 2. Specific time

 Yes, your email has an embedded countdown timer; your customers see the clock ticking.
-But it would be even better if you mentioned the exact hours—from Hour X through Hour Y.
+But it would be even better if you mentioned the exact hours, as in from Hour X through Hour Y.

 3. Specific dates